grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 As Captain Percy passed through the crew quarters she shook the kid Owen awake again.
 "I have to go to the control room.
 Go down and watch Chips and make sure she doesn't die."
 Percy knew it would be incredibly stupid to let someone, even someone as tough as Chips, do underwater welding without someone keeping an eye out.

-Owen didn't say anything but resignedly rolled out of his rack to his feet, and rubbed his eyes before heading back down to the cargo bay.
+Owen didn't say anything but resignedly rolled out of his rack to his feet, and rubbed his eyes before heading back down to the cargo hold.

 Percy climbed up into the control room and sat at one of the maneuvering stations.
 The familiar dials and gauges once again spread out in front of her.
 The readings hadn't changed at all since she last left them, obviously.
 She looked around, and it was a moment before she realized that she would know the boat was rising before any of the gauges showed it.
 The water was being drained out so slowly that it wasn't like the boat would just pop off the bottom.
 She would feel the slight incline it had taken on settling into the bottom come off first.
 The boat righting itself would be the first indication it was rising, and she didn't need gauges for that.